tjhorneriv/Red-vs-Blue-Project/README.md

 I used this information to harden the vulnerable machine with proposed alarms in Kibana as well as additional mitigation strategies for the machine itself.

 The Red-vs-Blue.pdf is the resulting presentation I delivered on my work.
+Enjoy!